How to draw a portrait.

 How to draw a portrait in six easy steps.

 The Grid method is another easy way to reproduce, scale down or enlarge a picture.
-The grid method basically means using a grid to divide your picture into segments by applying a grid over the top of the image prior to drawing it.
-This method can be applied to any type of picture and has proved very popular for scaling and enlarging photos, magazine pictures and any over photo media.
-Examples of using the grid method can even be seen in children's comics and books and is a great way to start out and begin to get the idea of scale, proportion, line and shape.
+The grid method basically means using a grid to divide your picture into segments.
+This is done by applying a grid over the top of the image prior to drawing it.
+This method can be applied to any type of picture and has proved very popular for many artists for scaling and enlarging photos, magazine pictures and any over photo media.
+Examples of using the grid method can even be seen in children's comics and books and referances have been made to its use dating back hundreds of years.
+With that said the grid method's a great way to start out and begin to get the idea of scale, proportion, line and shape.

 Marking out your grid.

 To mark out your grid you will need to measure equally down each side of the picture using a pencil and a ruler making sure that all your spaces are the same, for example, 1cm apart.
 You will need to start at the top of the page and mark down all sides of the page so that when you join all your points together you will end up with a grid as shown in the picture.
-It is very important that you only use a light pressure when drawing your lines as they will need to be removed as the picture progresses and once it is finished you should be left with only your reproduction picture.
+It is very important that you only use a sharp pencil and apply medium pressure when drawing your lines on the referance picture.